proapptivedevs/phoenixhealthcare/README.md

 Hosted on Heroku -  https://phoenixhealthcare.herokuapp.com

-Used NodeJS, Angular JS, Bootstrap and HTML
+Used NodeJS, Angular JS,MongoDB, Bootstrap and HTML

 This app is having functionalities such as